 - Whether it’s an icon or other imagery, visualizations help identify key information and trends at a glance.

 Want a visual walkthrough of any of the quick wins provided?
-You can check our webinar on this very topic titled Beauty is in the Eye of the User: A Practical Guide to User Interfacec Design in Microsoft Dynamics 365.
+You can check our webinar on this very topic titled Beauty is in the Eye of the User: A Practical Guide to User Interface Design in Microsoft Dynamics 365.
 Perhaps you’re looking for a more personal touch?
-Feel free to contact us, email myself, or leave a comment below and we would be happy to help.
+Feel free to reach out to us.